esl/MongooseIM/doc/developers-guide/Testing-MongooseIM.md

 Now, create a directory on your Google Drive that will serve as the test root directory.
 Go into the directory's sharing options and paste in the project's user ID, granting it write access.
 Click to expand the *advanced* sharing options and note the ID of the shared directory that's displayed in the share link (e.g. if the link is `https://drive.google.com/drive/folders/1234567890abcdef?usp=sharing`, the directory's ID is `1234567890abcdef`).
-Finally, set `GDRIVE_PARENT_DIR` environment variable of your Travis build to the directory ID that you noted in the previous step.
+Finally, set `GDRIVE_PARENT_DIR` environment variable of your build to the directory ID that you noted in the previous step.

 ### Load testing